Mining company can't tap water needed for Okefenokee wildlife refuge, US says

 Twin Pines has insisted its proposed 773-acre (312-hectare) mine won’t harm the Okefenokee refuge.
 Regulators with the Georgia Environmental Protection Division have said their own analysis “concluded that water level in the swamp will be minimally impacted.”

 The Georgia agency issued draft permits for the mining project Feb.
-9, starting a 30-day period for public comments before regulators work up final permits for the agency’s director to approve.
+9, starting a 60-day period for public comments before regulators work up final permits for the agency’s director to approve.

 While it's unclear how much permits might be delayed by the Fish and Wildlife Service's formal assertion of water rights, legal experts said Georgia regulators are legally obligated to work with the federal agency to ensure the Okefenokee keeps enough water to function as a wildlife refuge.

-Note: This story has been corrected to show the period for public comments on the mining permits that began in February is 60 days, not 30 days.